Thomas Francis Edwards: Arrest and trials

 While authorities in California were looking for him, Edwards boarded a bus bound for College Park, Maryland.
 Upon arrival, he checked in at a Days Inn and called two friends of his, a former cellmate and Martin Salisbury.
 During the conversations, he told where he was - less than an hour later, a squad of heavily armed state troopers surrounded the motel.

 Salisbury was transported to the area to act as a negotiator, and after some time, he convinced Edwards to surrender himself.
 Later on, he agreed to cooperate with investigators on the condition that his friend was present.
 In said interviews, Edwards claimed to suffer from headaches and periodic blackouts that rendered him incapable of remembering what had happened, but this was considered a ploy for a potential insanity plea, as Salisbury noted that Edwards had become quite adept at manipulating others by repeating psychiatric jargon he had heard at Patuxent.

 Edwards' attorney, Autry Noblitt, attempted to fight the extradition to California and refused offers for his client to be interviewed.
 These efforts were unsuccessful, as Edwards was eventually extradited, tried and convicted of murder and attempted murder.
 However, as the jurors could not agree on a sentence, a new sentencing trial with a new jury was scheduled.
 At that second trial, Edwards fired his public defender and refused to defend himself, resulting in a death sentence.
 Just prior to sentencing, Edwards asked for a new public defender - Deputy Public Defender Michael Giannini was chosen, and managed to convince the court to have a third sentencing trial.

 At this third trial, the prosecutor presented further evidence of Edwards' disturbed behavior, including revelations that during his marriage with Lisa, he would play sex games in which he pretended to tie her up and then cut her throat, watching her bleed out while she begged for her life.
-Eventually, Edwards was sentenced to death yet again - upon hearing the verdict, Iberri's father Joseph expressed relief that about the recent removal of Justice Rose Bird from the Supreme Court of California, as she was known for her anti-death penalty stance.
+Eventually, Edwards was sentenced to death yet again - upon hearing the verdict, Iberri's father Joseph expressed relief about the recent removal of Justice Rose Bird from the Supreme Court of California, as she was known for her anti-death penalty stance.

 Following his conviction, Edwards' pickup truck was abandoned at a vehicle graveyard where the cars of other serial killers, most notably Randy Kraft and William Bonin, were also left.